Analytical And Dialectical Marxism -- By Ian Hunt

 "Mao equates the 'transformation of opposites' with each aspect changing 'its position with that of its opposite'.
 Thus when peace is transformed into war, both peace and war involve mutual accommodation and conflict, but the change occurs when the balance between them tips in favour of conflict."
 [Hunt (1993), p.94.]

-There are several points that need making in connection with this:
+There are several points that need making in connection with the above:

-(a) As we saw above, Hunt promised us "rigour", but nowhere, as far as I can tell, does he tell us what one of these "entities" is.
+(a) As we saw earlier, Hunt promised us "rigour", but nowhere, as far as I can tell, does he tell us what one of these "entities" is.
 Nor does he tell us why war, for example, is a "condition of the existence" of peace.
-If these two 'states' both exist in the "same entity", and are "conditions for the existence" of each other, then there can't possibly be peace without war (and "war" doesn't mean the preparation for war, nor yet the existence of weaponry or armies, but war itself).
+If these two 'states' both exist in the "same entity", and are "conditions for the existence" of each other, then there can't possibly be peace without war (and "war" doesn't mean the preparation for war, nor yet the existence of weaponry or armies, but war itself, open hostility, bombing, shooting and dying).
 At the moment, thankfully, there is peace in Norway, but where is there war in Norway?
 Now, there may well be a "rigorous" answer to these awkward questions, but Hunt fails even to ask them, let alone try to answer them!

-(b) We have already seen that the dialectical 'theory of change' (if such it may be called) is radically flawed -- indeed, to such an extent that if it were true, change would be impossible.
+(b) We have already seen that the dialectical 'theory of change' (if such it may be called) is radically flawed -- indeed, it is flawed to such an extent that if, per impossible, it were true, change would in fact be impossible.
 Even so, Hunt fails to ask how an abstraction like peace can 'struggle' with another abstraction like war.

 Now, in the above quotations from Mao we encountered several dogmatic, a priori assertions like the following: